What Is a Software Bill of Materials, and How Does It Relate to EA?

 Jump to:

-America’s Cyber Defense Agency CISA defines a software bill of materials (SBOM) as a nested inventory, a list of ingredients that make up software components that is becoming a key building block in software security and software supply chain risk management.
+America’s Cyber Defense Agency CISA defines a software bill of materials (SBOM) as "a nested inventory, a list of ingredients that make up software components."
 This inventory also includes direct dependencies, indirect dependencies, and transitive dependencies.
 By providing a more granular level of detail into what is being used in software, SBOMs offer greater transparency over potential cybersecurity and compliance risks.

 SBOMs are critical assets for software supply chain risk management.
 They help organizations identify and mitigate potential security vulnerabilities, license compliance issues, and operational downtime.